 - Defamatory statement

-- o Must scorn, ridicule, or contempt the Plaintiff; harm the reputation of the Plaintiff.
+- Must scorn, ridicule, or contempt the Plaintiff; harm the reputation of the Plaintiff.

 - o Mere insults, pure opinion do not count.

 - o Must show that a substantial and respectable minority or a right thinking minority would comprehend the defamatory nature of the statement.

-- o A jury question
+- A jury question

 - Directed towards the plaintiff

-- o Must show that the defamatory communication was understood as referring to the P.
+- Must show that the defamatory communication was understood as referring to the P.

 - o Group Defamation

 - Depends on the size of the group

 - The larger the group, the less likely

 - That was published

-- o Means it must simply reach one person other than the P, and that other person must be able to understand it.
+- Means it must simply reach one person other than the P, and that other person must be able to understand it.

 - Damages

-- o General Damages
+- General Damages

 - Damages for emotional distress and reputation

 - Plaintiff's reputational injury may be presumed

 - Special Damages

 - Covers economic losses such as profits

 - Difficult to prove

 - Damages may be presumed based on whether it is Libel, Slander, Slander Per Se

-- Libel: Written, Photographic, Statute or Sculpture Special Damages Must Be Proven

-- Slander: Spoken Special Damages Must Be Proven

-- Slander Per Se (4 Categories) Special Damages are Presumed

-- Communications that directly call into question the plaintiff's competence to perform adequately in her trade or profession

-- Statements claiming the plaintiff has a current, loathsome disease, such as syphilis or AIDS

-- Allegations of serious criminal misbehavior by the plaintiff, typically criminal activity involving moral turpitude.

-- Suggesting a lack of chastity in a woman.
+- Libel: Written, Photographic, Statute or Sculpture Special Damages Must Be Proven - Slander: Spoken Special Damages Must Be Proven - Slander Per Se (4 Categories) Special Damages are Presumed - Communications that directly call into question the plaintiff's competence to perform adequately in her trade or profession - Statements claiming the plaintiff has a current, loathsome disease, such as syphilis or AIDS - Allegations of serious criminal misbehavior by the plaintiff, typically criminal activity involving moral turpitude. - Suggesting a lack of chastity in a woman.

-- Substantial truth - If the statement is substantially true, no defamation - Absolute privilege - o Judicial, legislative, and executive communications are absolutely privileged. - Qualified privilege - Based on social utility of protecting communications made in connection with the D's moral, legal, or social obligations. - o Can be lost if: - D failed to have an honest belief that the statement was true - Failing to have an objectively reasonable belief that the statement was true - By disclosing the information to more people than necessary (excessive publication.)
+- Substantial truth - If the statement is substantially true, no defamation - Absolute privilege - o Judicial, legislative, and executive communications are absolutely privileged, as are spouse-to-spouse communications. - Qualified privilege - o Based on social utility of protecting communications made in connection with the D's moral, legal, or social obligations. - Includes accurate and fair reporting by the media, and employment references - o Can be lost if: - D failed to have an honest belief that the statement was true - Failing to have an objectively reasonable belief that the statement was true - By disclosing the information to more people than necessary (excessive publication.)